TEXTILES AND GARMENTS

 - Expand all

-- India is the largest cotton and jute producer in the world.
+- India is also the second largest producer of silk in the world

 - Abundant availability of raw materials such as cotton, wool, silk, jute and manmade fibres.